Bobby George (restaurateur)

 Robert T. George (born 1980-1981) is an American restaurateur known for his restaurants in Cleveland and Columbus, Ohio.
 George, via his company Ethos Hospitality Group, owns and operates TownHall, Barley House, FWD, Mandrake Rooftop, and REBoL, among other businesses.

 George's career and businesses have been the subject of numerous controversies and legal issues.
-These have consisted of a high-profile altercation with social media personalities at Barley House club in 2017, multiple protests at his venues related to the COVID-19 pandemic and other social issues, and legal challenges involving George himself, including a lawsuit against the city of Cleveland for pandemic restrictions and a 2024 arrest on multiple felony charges, though George's charges were later reduced down to a single felony of attempted strangulation.
+These have consisted of a high-profile altercation with social media personalities at Barley House club in 2017, multiple protests at his venues related to the COVID-19 pandemic and other social issues, and legal challenges involving George himself, including a lawsuit against the city of Cleveland for pandemic restrictions and a 2024 arrest on multiple felony charges, though George's charges were later reduced down to a single felony of strangulation.
 George pled guilty to this single charge in November 2025.

 Early life

 George is the son of fellow Cleveland restaurateur Tony George, who throughout the Ohio nuclear bribery scandal was the intermediary between FirstEnergy executives including CEO Chuck Jones and former Speaker of the Ohio House of Representatives Larry Householder.
 George holds a degree from Ohio University in finance and economics, and his family is known as a major public supporter of Republican Party politicians in Ohio, though George himself donated to candidates of both parties including Hillary Clinton in 2015 during her presidential campaign.

 According to George's biography from the Small Business Dealmakers Conference, George is a majority investor in more than 40 firms.